dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-01-coroutines-as-threads.md

  - can be **resumed** from **suspension point**  (keeping its original arguments and local variables).

 This is an informal definition because there seems to be no consensus about what exactly "coroutine" means.
 There are few ways in which coroutines are implemented in programming languages.
-The most widespread implementations are coroutines as threads, yield/async/await and via "call with current continuation" (abbreviated as "call/cc").
-Under the hood they all use the same idea, so it might useful to think about them as design patterns which use the same underlying mechanism to solve different problems.
+The most widespread implementations are coroutines as threads, yield/async/await and "call/cc" (which stands for "call with current continuation").
+Under the hood they all use the same idea, so it might be useful to think about them as design patterns which use the same underlying mechanism to solve different problems.

 ## Coroutines as threads

 [Lua](https://www.lua.org/about.html) is a scripting programming language designed to be used as an embedded language in large applications (thinking about it as "javascript for interacting with C" might be a fair analogy).
 In case you never encountered Lua, it is the most used scripting language in the gaming industry and definitely falls into the category of industrial strength enterprise languages.

-Lua is good for showing coroutines because it has quite typical implementation of coroutines as threads and it has straightforward syntax which should be readable for most people.
+Lua is good for the purpose because it has quite typical implementation of coroutines as threads and has straightforward syntax which should be readable for most people.

 #### Notation
 <a name="notation"/>

-In order to illustrate coroutines, I will use the following notation:
+In order to illustrate coroutines, I will use the following graphical notation:
 ![](/assets/images/coroutines/coroutines-as-threads/0-subfunction.png)

-In this notation rectangles represent functions as sequence of instructions (executed from the top to the bottom), and solid lines represent threads (with arrows showing direction in which thread executes instructions).
+In this notation rectangles represent functions as sequence of instructions executed from the top to the bottom.
+Solid lines represent threads with arrows showing direction in which thread executes instructions.
 For example, in the diagram above a thread starts executing program's `main` function, at some point it calls `function`, executes it, returns back to the execution point in `main`, finishes `main` and terminates the whole program (`main` here represents program's entry point named after ["main" function in C](https://en.wikipedia.org/wiki/Entry_point#C_and_C++)).

 An equivalent code in Lua which prints `hello`, executes sub-function to print `from`, then returns to `main` and prints `Lua`, looks like this:
 <lua>